arbizu88/arbizu88/README.md

 I'm Carlos, a Software Developer from Costa Rica :costa_rica:

-# 💫 About Me:
+# 🤖 About Me:
-🔭 I'm currently working on Springboot and Java with React.js
+I'm currently working with Springboot/Java and React.js

 ## 🌐 Socials: